 ^^^ Lesser Hampden

 ^^^ As Macleod (C) and I enjoyed the sunshine, Macleod (M) disappeared inside the (main) stadium building.
-It would transpire that he gone to ask after his cousin, Macleod (K), Commercial Director at the Scottish FA ... and just about to finish a meeting.
+He'd gone to ask after his cousin, Macleod (K), Commercial Director at the Scottish FA ... and, it transpired, just about to finish a meeting.
 The latter - a neatly-bearded, younger, slightly-thinner, more trendily-attired version of the former - would

 drag very kindly invite us into the Scottish Football Museum.
 While the cousins caught up with family news, Macleod (C) and I browsed the various exhibits ...